 |Number of lessons||20 lessons per week|

 This special course is designed for senior students, aged 50 and up, who not only want to improve their Spanish level, but also want to spend a pleasant and cultural vacation in Spain.
 Students will be placed, according to the placement test, in mixed groups and in the other part of the day they will participate in special activities designed for this age group.

-There are three levels available for students
+There are three class levels offered

 A2 – Elementary

 Students with other levels (beginner, advanced and proficiency) can also attend, but are likely to be placed in mixed age group classes.

 |CESA admin fee € 60.00 per person|